-Don’t make excuses.
-The biggest struggle I face when helping troubled clients is getting them to move past their tendency to justify their behavior: their writing tends to get overlong with explanations.
-Even very subtle self-serving statements can be read by an admissions committee as failure to take responsibility for your behavior.
+The biggest struggle you might face is overloading your writing with justifications of your behavior.
+Even very subtle self-serving statements (“I was still just a junior in college…,” “I felt strong peer pressure to…”) can be read by an admissions committee as a failure to take responsibility for your actions.
 Leave out the excuses and directly address what you did.

 Although you need to take responsibility for what you did, you also want to avoid turning your entire application into an overblown mea culpa.
 Usually, a well-written response to an application’s “failure” essay question is enough; don’t discuss your mistake(s) in every element of the application – that’s too much!